cbe453/arc-plato-shell/_episodes/01-connecting.md

 you will note that there are two editions of the home version available: Portable and Installer.
 The portable edition puts all MobaXterm content in a folder on the desktop (or anywhere else you would like it) so that it is easy to add plug-ins or remove the software.
 The installer edition adds MobaXterm to your Windows installation and menu as any other program you might install.
+The installer version will require administrative priviliges for your device, so choose the portable version if you do not have administrative access.

 Download the version that you would like to use and install it as you would any other software on your Windows installation.
 Once the software is installed you can run it by either opening the